Abenezer-Tilahun/To-Do-list-Application/README.md

 # To-Do-list-Application

+> This is a team project in the Microverse second Module.
+The project is a To-Do-List application  were you are able to add and remove and mark completed tasks

 ![screenshot](./images/Screenshoot.PNG)
 ![screenshot](./images/Screenshoot-1.PNG)

-> This is a team project in the Microverse second Module.
-The project is a To-Do-List application  were you are able to add and remove and mark completed tasks

 Our goal here is to Build a To-do list application with add, remove and checked feature from scratch using JavaScripts Click [here](https://abenezer-tilahun.github.io/To-Do-list-Application/) to get a live preview of the project

+# Features implemented so far are:

+- Responsive HTML page
+- Integrated webpack
+- dynamic to-do list dom manipulation
+- Add a task to list [Hit enter key to add a new task]
+- Edit a task to list [this is done on editable and hit enter key to save to list]
+- Save current state to local-storage.
+- Addition of unit test using Jest.

+# Built With

+- Lighthouse (An open-source, automated tool for improving the quality of web pages.
+It has audits for performance, accessibility, progressive web apps, SEO and more).
+- Webhint (A customizable linting tool that helps you improve your site's accessibility, speed, cross-browser compatibility, and more by checking your code for best practices and common errors).
+- Stylelint (A mighty, modern linter that helps you avoid errors and enforce conventions in your styles).
+- ESlint (A mighty, modern linter that helps you avoid errors and enforce conventions in JavaScript codes)
+- Webpack (Used for bundling JavaScript files for usage in a browser)
+- Jest (A JavaScript testing framework designed to ensure correctness of any JavaScript codebase.
+It allows you to write tests with an approachable, familiar and feature-rich API that gives you results quickly.)

+To get a local copy up and running follow these simple example steps.

+# Prerequisites

+The basic requirements for building the executable are:

+- A working browser application (Google chrome, Mozilla Fire fox, Microsoft edge ...)
+- VSCode or any other equivalent code editor
+- Node Package Manager (For installing packages like Lighthous, webhint & stylelint used for checking for debugging bad codes before deployment)

+# Getting Started

 #### Cloning the project
 ```